LubinKerhuel/hugo/content/uxv/_index.md

 - GPS NMEA message decoding,
 - MAVLink protocol (packets, WayPoints, Parameters)
-- FrSky protocol (S.Bus, S.port, F.port)
+- FrSky protocol (S.Bus, Smart Port, F.port)

 Moreover, the MAVLink and FrSky functions benefits from Simulink extra informations like block sampling rate and simulink parameters structure.
 This allows for example integrating the MAVLink Parameters protocol so as to enable modifying model tunable parameters.
 Practically, it enable tuning of model tunable parameters on the fly from a MAVLink base station like QGC or Mission Planner.